henrikstengaard/hstwb-installer/README.md

 ### Install mode

+Install mode can install Workbench, Kickstart roms and configured packages to an image.

 Running HstWB Installer in install mode does the following in WinUAE:

 - Boots from temp install directory added as INSTALL: harddrive.